isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 </div>
 <p><strong>Nimmi: Advancing molecular research and translational cancer studies</strong>
 </p>
-<p>&nbsp;As a mum of two and project manager at the <a href="https://stcc.sg/" rel="noopener noreferrer nofollow" target="_blank">Singapore Translational Cancer Consortium (STCC)</a>,
+<p>As a mum of two and project manager at the <a href="https://stcc.sg/" rel="noopener noreferrer nofollow" target="_blank">Singapore Translational Cancer Consortium (STCC)</a>,
 Nimmi coordinates multi-institutional translational cancer research across various institutes in Singapore.
 She helps facilitate end-to-end translational research studies from study initiation to molecular profiling at partner institutes, with a focus on ex-vivo tumour models.</p>
-<p>Her role as a project manager entails co-ordinating collaborations among
+<p>Her role as a project manager entails coordinating collaborations among
 clinician scientists, researchers, and industry to bridge the gap between lab discoveries and real-world impact.
 As someone who enjoys learning, each project as a learning experience which leaves a significant impact